project-chip/connectedhomeip/examples/temperature-measurement-app/esp32/README.md

         Select ESP32 based `Device Type` through `Demo`->`Device Type`.
         The device types that are currently supported include `ESP32-DevKitC` (default), and `M5Stack`

-        If you are using `standalone chip-tool` to communicate with the ESP32, bypass the Rendezvous mode so that the device can communicate over an insecure channel.
-        This can be done through `Demo`->`Rendezvous Mode`->`Bypass`

-        To connect the ESP32 to your network, configure the Wi-Fi SSID and Passphrase through `Component config`->`CHIP Device Layer`->`WiFi Station Options`->`Default WiFi SSID` and `Default WiFi Password` respectively.

 -   To build the demo application.